International reactions to the Saffron Revolution: Asia

 China - China is one of the closest allies and economic supporters of the ruling junta in Myanmar.
 In China's first official comment on the protests, Zhang Zhijun, a vice minister of the party's International Department, said Beijing has had minimal contact with either side and would abide by its long-term policy of noninterference in the domestic affairs of its allies.
 However, the Chinese government has quietly urged Myanmar's military rulers to ease the strife despite its stance that it would publicly stick to a hands-off approach toward its neighbor.

 IND - India, another important nation bordering Myanmar, was earlier reluctant to comment anything on the situation, although in a major boost to the ruling junta, India's oil ministry has decided to invest US$150 million in gas exploration in Myanmar.
 On 26 September, however, it broke its silence over the issue and said, "Government is concerned at and is closely monitoring the situation in Myanmar... (and hopes) all sides will resolve their issues peacefully through dialogue."
 An external affairs spokesman also added "India has believed that Myanmar's process of political reform and national reconciliation should be more inclusive and broad-based".

 IDN - Indonesia's Permanent Representative to the United Nations, Marty Natalegawa, viewed the protests and crackdown in Myanmar (which is a member of ASEAN) with concern and called for restraint in part of the Burmese government:

 "We are seriously following these developments very closely.
 We are concerned by it.
 We are calling on the authorities to exercise maximum restraint and desist from any acts that could cause further violence.

 Indonesia's approach has always been one of engagement, not necessarily meaning that we are less concerned about the situation therein.
 We are just convinced that the best way to go is through engagement and encouragement."

 JPN - Japan has stated that it hopes that the government and the protesters can use dialog to bring peace.
 "Japan strongly hopes that the Government of Myanmar will make sincere efforts including dialogue for national reconciliation and democratization, taking into account the wishes expressed in the protests by the people of Myanmar," said a statement of Japan Foreign Affairs.

-KOR - The Government of South Korea stated that they are strongly concerned about its situation, and urged the Government of Myanmar that "to exercise restraint in order to prevent the further aggravation of its situation", and hoped to both the Government and the people of Myanmar to build their democracy and development peacefully, by the spokesperson of the MOFAT.
+South Korea - The Government of South Korea stated that they are strongly concerned about its situation, and urged the Government of Myanmar that "to exercise restraint in order to prevent the further aggravation of its situation", and hoped to both the Government and the people of Myanmar to build their democracy and development peacefully, by the spokesperson of the MOFAT.
 On September 28, 2007, Moon Guk-hyeon (문국현), one of the pro-government candidates (currently 'independent') of the 2007 presidential election published their press release that the Government of Myanmar should not fight with their gun against democracy.
 Moreover, on September 27, a well-known civil organization called the People's Solidarity for Participatory Democracy (참여연대) criticized the Burmese military regime, due to their pressure on the peaceful demands of Burma's democracy.